yiichina-doc/yii2/docs/guide/bootstrap-widgets.md

-Bootstrap widgets
+Bootstrap 组件
 =================

 Out of the box, Yii includes support for the [Bootstrap 3](http://getbootstrap.com/) markup and components framework (also known as "Twitter Bootstrap").
 Bootstrap is an excellent, responsive framework that can greatly speed up the client-side of your development process.

-The core of Bootstrap is represented by two parts:
+Bootstrap 程序的核心两部分表示为：

 - CSS basics, such as a grid layout system, typography, helper classes, and responsive utilities.
 - Ready to use components, such as menus, pagination, modal boxes, tabs etc.

-Basics
+基础知识
 ------

 Yii doesn't wrap the bootstrap basics into PHP code since HTML is very simple by itself in this case.
 You can find details